About This Hobby and Our Photography

 taking photos of "us" (drivers) and what can be done about those

-am not taking photos of you, but rather the rolling stock.
+are not taking photos of you, but rather the rolling stock.
 The fact that you are

 the film to record the exterior of the vehicle.
 Naturally, the interior is